 Footage 3 is and interview with Gunji Kobayashi, a communist and activist repatriated from Manchuria, who lives in Okayama Prefecture.

 They experienced the full consequence of Japanese imperial hubris.
-Today, war-displaced individuals of the first, second and third generations are constantly faced with the difficulty of building different social relationships.
+Today, war-displaced individuals of the first, second, third and fourth generations are constantly faced with the difficulty of building different social relationships.
 They must constantly rebuild their narrative while expressing identities in various ways.
 Will the joint struggle with memories of the past be open to the future?
 As members of a new Japanese society, those who were once war-displaced orphans denounce the way existing Japanese society works.

 Video footage 1 was shot at the former sites of buildings which housed Japanese nationals, as well as the terminal station (Huludao Railway Station) where Japanese emigrants arrived in Huludao, part of southwestern Liaoning Province in the Republic of China.
 The repatriation point where Japanese returnees first arrived was at Senzaki Port, Nagato City, Yamaguchi Prefecture.

 Voiceover text sources are from Fumio Ishihara "Father of Manchurian Settler Communities - Colonel Tomiya and Kanji Kato" 1944.
-Voiceover is from a third-generation war-displaced sister and brother in Okayama prefecture.
+Voiceover is from a fourth-generation war-displaced sister and brother in Okayama prefecture.

 Footage 2, 3 was shot at Okayama prefecture.